-- 43.2.1 Allocations of income are made on a half-yearly basis in respect of the income available for allocation in each accounting period. - 43.2.2 Distributions of income in respect of Income Shares are paid by BACS, in accordance with section 43.2.3, on or before the annual income allocation date of 31 July (with the first income allocation date being 31 July 2020).
-The interim income allocation date is 30 November. - 43.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses of the Company paid or payable out of income in respect of that accounting period.
+- 42.2 Income Allocations - 42.2.1 Allocations of income are made on a half-yearly basis in respect of the income available for allocation in each accounting period. - 42.2.2 Distributions of income in respect of Income Shares are paid by BACS, in accordance with section 42.2.3, on or before the annual income allocation date of 31 July.
+The interim income allocation date is 30 November.
+The first income allocation date will be 31 July 2021. - 42.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses of the Company paid or payable out of income in respect of that accounting period.
 The ACD then makes such other adjustments as it considers appropriate (and after consulting the Depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors.
-The ACD may, at its discretion, adjust the interim distributions in order to smooth the amount of distributions within any particular accounting period. - 43.2.4 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 43.2.5 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 43.2.6 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Fund or as an interest payment where the Company is deemed to be a Bond Fund over the relevant accounting period (please see section 40 (Taxation) for further details).
-The treatment of income anticipated by the ACD is given in 0, although Shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
+The ACD may, at its discretion, adjust the interim distributions in order to smooth the amount of distributions within any particular accounting period.

+The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque.

+- 42.2.4 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 42.2.5 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Fund or as an interest payment where the Company is deemed to be a Bond Fund over the relevant accounting period (please see section 39 (Taxation) for further details).
+The treatment of income anticipated by the ACD is given in Appendix 1, although Shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
 Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the accounting period.
-Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated.

-43.3 Annual and half-yearly reports

-43.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
-The annual report will be available upon request.

-- 43.3.2 Half-yearly reports will be published within two months of each interim accounting period.
-The half-yearly report will be available upon request. - 43.3.3 The first report will be for the period from launch 31 March 2020.
+Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated. - 42.3 Annual and half-yearly reports - 42.3.1 Annual reports of the Company will be published within four months of each annual accounting period.
+The annual report will be available upon request. - 42.3.2 Half-yearly reports will be published within two months of each interim accounting period.
+The half-yearly report will be available upon request. - 42.3.3 The first report will be for the period from launch to 31 March 2021. - 42.4 Documents of the Company - 42.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG: - (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 42.4.2 Upon request, Shareholders may also obtain information supplementary to the Prospectus relating to: - (a) the quantitative limits applying to the risk management of the Company; - (b) the methods used in relation to (a); and - (c) any recent development of the risk and yields of the main categories of investment.